svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## MCU choice

-MPU needs USB host and hardware floating point, so Teensy 3.6 (about to be discontinued) or **Teensy 4.1**.
+MPU needs USB host and hardware floating point, so Teensy 3.6 (now discontinued) or **Teensy 4.1**.
 Both are 3V3-only.

-T4.1 ($26.85) is somewhat overpowered but has 480Mbit/s on both USB and Host so potentially lower latency (T3.6 is 480 on Host only).
+T4.1 ($26.85) is somewhat overpowered but has 480Mbit/s on both USB and Host so potentially lower latency (T3.6 was 480 on Host only).
 T4.1 has 100mA power consumption at full clock speed though.

 [T4 power consumption](https://forum.pjrc.com/threads/69159-Teensy-4-0-at-24Mhz-still-drawing-100mA-Why?p=297146&viewfull=1#post297146):
 freq    current